MicrosoftDocs/azure-docs/articles/migrate/migrate-support-matrix-physical.md

 ---
-title: Support for physical server assessment in Azure Migrate
+title: Support for physical discovery and assessment in Azure Migrate
-description: Learn about support for physical server assessment with Azure Migrate Discovery and assessment
+description: Learn about support for physical discovery and assessment with Azure Migrate Discovery and assessment
 author: vineetvikram
 ms.author: vivikram
 ms.manager: abhemraj